Plastics can affect food

 Effect of microplastics on health

 We don't know yet if microplastics in our diet pose a health risk.
 More research is needed, and is currently being undertaken.
+New Zealand Food Safety is specifically investigating if microplastics are a potential food safety concern.

 Plastic packaging and food safety